-Figure 5 shows how the expected utility of the agent varies with the return on storage, subject to the requirement that the discounted surplus of the planner be zero.13 The utility of the agent is shown for values of R between 0 and 1.10.
+Figure 3 shows how the expected utility of the agent varies with the return on storage, subject to the requirement that the discounted surplus of the planner be zero.
+The utility of the agent is shown for values of R between 0.6 and 1.1 (below R = 0.6, utilities no longer change with R).
 The top line is the utility the agent gets under full information, that is, when both endowment and storage are observable by the planner.
 In this case the planner provides full insurance, and consumption and utility promises are independent of the endowment.
 It turns out that the utility of the agent does not vary with the return on storage as long as $R \leq 1.05$.
 This is not surprising, since 1.05 is the risk-free interest rate.
 As long as the return on storage does not exceed the credit-market return, raising the return on storage does not extend the unconstrained Pareto frontier.
+Storage is never solutions to the initial planning problem (25), the surplus of the planner $V(W_0)$ is a strictly decreasing function of the utility promise W_0 , implying that the promise-keeping constraint (27) is always binding.
+This also means that in future periods it is not in the interest of both the agent and the principal to tear up the contract and start over in such a way as to make both better off.

-Storage is never used, and the utility of the agent does not depend on the return on storage.
+used, and the utility of the agent does not depend on the return on storage.
 When R exceeds 1.05, the Pareto frontier expands and the utility of the agent increases dramatically.
-In effect, when R > 1.05 an arbitrage opportunity arises which is only limited by the finite grids.
+In effect, when R > 1.05 an arbitrage opportunity arises which is only limited by the upper bound on storage.

 The lower line shows the utility of the agent under autarky.
-When the return on storage is sufficiently high the agent uses storage to self-insure against the income shocks.
+When the return on storage is sufficiently high (above about 0.91, still a relatively dismal return) the agent uses storage to self-insure against the income shocks.
 Since under autarky storage is the only insurance for the agent, utility increases with the return on storage.